This Energizing Morning Smoothie With Banana, Berries, Matcha and Protein Powder Will Keep You Going Until Lunch!

 Disclosure: This post contains affiliate links, which means that Mondays in PJs will receive a small commission, at no cost to you, if you choose to follow through with these offers.

-Silk Coconut Milk not only tastes amazing, but it’s incredibly good for you.
-However, you don’t have to use coconut milk if you would prefer the taste of almond milk, oat milk, or even regular milk.
-But you do need to use some type of liquid to blend everything together properly.
+Silk Coconut Milk not only tastes amazing, but it’s incredibly good for you, and it doesn’t require the needless suffering of any innocent, sentient beings.
+However, you don’t have to use coconut milk if you would prefer the taste of almond milk, oat milk, or soy milk instead.
+But you do need to use at least a cup of some type of liquid to blend everything together properly.

 Banana is a great base, but mix and match any combination of fruits that you’ve got.
 You can purchase a bag of frozen mixed berries from the grocery store that is packaged with smoothies in mind.
 Or, if you buy fresh produce, you can bag and freeze as your fruit starts to turn.
-Strawberries, blueberries, and raspberries all work very well, but you can try any fruit you like!
+Strawberries, blueberries, and raspberries all work very well, but you can toss in a handful of any fruit you like!

 This is another crucial ingredient to making the perfect energizing morning smoothie – protein powder.
 Vanilla blends easily with other flavors, but you can try chocolate if you prefer.
 Just make sure whatever you get will blend nicely with the other ingredients that you plan to use.
-Try this high-protein and high-energy plant-based combination from Spiru-Tein.
+I use plant-based powders, which you can find plenty of on Amazon, like this one that’s packed full of protein and keto friendly and gluten free.
+Use the amount that’s recommended on your particular brand.

 Whether or not you’re a coffee drinker, who couldn’t use an extra boost of caffeine in the a.m?
 Just one gram of matcha powder makes a brilliant addition to this energizing morning smoothie recipe!

-Again, feel free to switch up the ingredients in your energizing morning smoothie as you see fit.
-Some things that you may be interested in adding are; vanilla ice cream (sure, it’s more of a milkshake that way, but it’s also amazing,) and frozen avocado.
+Again, feel free to switch up the ingredients in your energizing morning smoothie as you see fit, like different fruits and veggies (frozen avocado, anyone?)
 Avocado is something else that turns from ripe to yikes in a pretty short period of time, so freezing it’s a great way to save it and have another awesome addition to your smoothies on hand.
 It doesn’t have much of a taste when you blend it with multiple other flavors, but it’s packed with nutrients and it’s got a creamy texture that works well in a drinkable breakfast!

 Pin it for later!